-Every Parkwest Arms’ rifle is a union of disciplined craftsmanship and precise engineering, where time-honored artistry meets modern performance.
-This quiet confidence defines every stage of construction, from the careful selection of air-cured wood blanks and precision-machined steels to the final pass of polishing and hand checkering.
+Every Parkwest Arms rifle is a union of disciplined craftsmanship and precise engineering, where time-honored artistry meets modern performance.
+This unwavering commitment defines every stage of construction, from the careful selection of air-cured wood blanks and precision-machined steels to the final pass of polishing and hand checkering.
 Each rifle is a masterwork, created for those who understand that true quality speaks softly but carries enduring authority.
-The SD-76 Savanna Take Down Rifle is built for hunters who pursue plains game and safari conditions with discipline and command and require seamless travel capability.
+The SD-76 Savanna Take-Down Rifle is built for hunters who pursue plains game and safari conditions with discipline and command and require seamless travel capability.

 Specs